 The Palamedes function PAL_PFHB_fitModel fits Psychometric Functions to data according to the model shown

-in Figure 1.
-If data are obtained from multiple observers, PAL_PFHB_fitModel will automatically fit a hierchical model.
-Function
+in Figure 1 by default.
+If data are obtained from multiple observers, PAL_PFHB_fitModel will automatically fit a hierchical

-will also fit multiple conditions simultaneously, by default constraining the lapse rate to be equal across conditions (but
+model.
+Function will also fit multiple conditions simultaneously, by default constraining the lapse rate to be equal across

-not across observers).
+conditions (but not across observers).
 See examples in the PalamedesDemos folder.
-Posterior distributions are sampled by either JAGS or Stan.
+Posterior distributions are sampled by either

-of which must be installed for this to work.
-Type 'help PAL_PFHB_fitModel' for information on how to use the function, choose
+either of which must be installed for this to work.
+Type 'help PAL_PFHB_fitModel' for information on how to use the function,

 can be used to inspect fitted functions alongside data (it produces a figure such as Figure 2).
 Function PAL_PFHB_inspectParam can be used to inspect posterior functions, diagnostics, and more (it produces figures